Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/introduction.rst

 Every window you see can be further broken down into separate areas (as described in the section on
 :doc:`arranging areas </interface/editors/arranging_areas>`).
-The default scene is described below.
+The default screen is described below.

 The default screen
 ==================

-The default scene is separated into five areas and is loaded each time you start Blender or a new file.
+The default screen is separated into five areas and is loaded each time you start Blender or a new file.
 These five areas are:

 - The Info Editor at the top.